The biological working environment of waste collection workers

 - point towards solutions on how to reduce waste workers’ bioaerosol exposure.

-A workshop will be held in Copenhagen (NFA) on the 4th to the 5th of December, 2018.
+A workshop was held in Copenhagen (NFA) on the 4th to the 5th of December, 2018.
 In preparation for the workshop and the review paper, we have gathered literature on the topic in the form of tables with titles of papers and national reports.
 The first topic for the workshop will be scientific presentations from the participating research groups.
 The main outcomes of the project are a scientific review paper and knowledge exchange.